mrasahi/js-passwordgenerator/README.md

 # js-passwordgenerator
 Homework03 - Makoto Asahi
-# Summary
+## Summary
-Kept pre-written code as best as possible.
+Generates a random password between 8 and 128 characters.

-Double Quotes and Backslash were omitted from special characters.
+User can select 4 criteria for their password:

-Available characters were made into strings.
+>uppercase, lowercase, numbers, and special characters
-> += used instead of concat method.
+> Double Quotes and Backslash were omitted from special characters.

 Restarts if the password length is not between 8 and 128.